NetComposer/nksip/doc/reference/callback_functions.md

 When a request is received containing a _Authorization_ or _Proxy-Authorization_ header, this function is called by NkSIP including the header's `User` and `Realm`, to check if the authorization data in the header corresponds to the user's password.
 You should reply with the user's password for this realm.
 NkSIP will use the password and the digest information in the header to check if it is valid, offering this information in the call to [sip_authorize/3](#sip_authorize3).

-You can also reply `true` if you want to accept any request from this user without checking any password, or `false` if you don`t have a password for this user or want her blocked.
+You can also reply `true` if you want to accept any request from this user without checking any password, or `false` if you don't have a password for this user or want her blocked.

-If you don't want to store _clear-text_ passwords of your users, you can use `nksip_auth:make_ha1/3` to generate a _hash_ of the password for an user and a realm, and store this hash only, instead of the real password.
+If you don't want to store _clear-text_ passwords of your users, you can use [nksip_auth:make_ha1/3](../../src/nksip_auth.erl) to generate a _hash_ of the password for an user and a realm, and store this hash only, instead of the real password.
 Later on you can reply here with the hash instead of the real password.

 If you don't define this function, NkSIP will reply with password `<<>>` if user is `anonymous`, and `false` for any other user.